rhdtownsend/gyre/doc/source/user-guide/gyre-fundamentals.rst

 This chapter explains the fundamentals of how GYRE works.
-Although it aims to be user-friendly, GYRE is nevertheless a complex piece of software; thus, getting it to produce the 'best' results requires some degree of insight into the algorithms it uses to caclulate mode eigenfrequencies and eigenfunctions.
+Although it aims to be user-friendly, GYRE is nevertheless a complex piece of software; thus, getting it to produce the 'best' results requires some degree of insight into the algorithms it uses to calculate mode eigenfrequencies and eigenfunctions.

 .. toctree::